yellowstonegames/SquidLib/squidlib/README.md

   -   There's squidlib-util for game logic that doesn't specify a display mode, squidlib for text-based display and input, and squidlib-extra for saving/loading data
 -   Emphasis on cross-platform compatibility
   -   This means not just Windows, MacOS (formerly OS X), and Linux, but Android and HTML targets are important as well
-  -   HTML targeting uses Google Web Toolkit (GWT) 2.6.x and is expected to update to GWT 2.8.0 when libGDX has a new release
+  -   HTML targeting uses Google Web Toolkit (GWT) GWT 2.8.2 as of the latest snapshot
     -   All the code in SquidLib is written with GWT compatibility in mind, and things we know are incompatible are marked as GwtIncompatible with an annotation
   -   Android targeting is known to work, but the UI conventions tend to be rather different (e.g. an 80x24 character console-style screen would be hard to navigate by touching a char on a phone with a small screen)